lejsue/symbols-navigator/README.md

 * **`Alternative Ctags Binary`** You can specify a path to a binary to use for ctags instead of the original one in symbols-navigator.
 *This implementation comes from [symbols-tree-nav](https://atom.io/packages/symbols-tree-nav).*
 * **`Click Type`** (default=Double Click) You can specify which clicking event to trigger moving cursor to the symbol.
+* **`Collapse Click Type`** (default=Go to symbol) 'Choose if the cursor should move to the symbol if a collapsible item is clicked, or the item collapsed.
+Clicking on the arrow next to the item will always collapse the item.
 * **`Scroll Type`** (default=Quickest) Specifies how the editor will scroll to show the symbol at a specific location in the editor. i.e.: Top means the symbol will be shown on the top of the editor window.
 Possible options: Quickest, Top, Center, Bottom
 * **`Show Current Symbol On Status Bar`** (default=false) If checked then symbols-navigator will show current symbol on status bar.